Customer Acquisition Cost (CAC): The Metric Every Growth Business Needs to Track

 For example:

-- Average customer revenue – you can choose to increase the price (but you must be aware of the impact this will have on retention) or you can sell more things to that customer
+• Average customer revenue – you can choose to increase the price (but you must be aware of the impact this will have on retention) or you can sell more things to that customer

-- Churn rate – save more customers (you may need to trade off the average customer revenue to do this if your save tool is a discount…)
+• Churn rate – save more customers (you may need to trade off the average customer revenue to do this if your save tool is a discount…)

-- Number of new customers – you may be able to optimise your sales and marketing funnel – if you can squeeze 5% more customers from your existing efforts (maybe through improved nurture journeys? better onboarding? tweaking landing pages?) the effect in this scenario would be to reduce CAC to £443 (a 7% decrease in CAC)
+• Number of new customers – you may be able to optimise your sales and marketing funnel – can squeeze 5% more customers from your existing efforts (maybe through improved nurture journeys? better onboarding? tweaking landing pages?) the effect in this scenario would be to reduce CAC to £545, raising LTV:CAC to 3.16:1

-- Cut sales & marketing costs – too often, cutting marketing is the first option taken by many businesses.
+• Cut sales & marketing costs – too often, cutting marketing is the first option taken by many businesses.

-And here’s why: marketing has failed to manage these numbers and the expectations of the leadership team effectively.
+And here’s why: marketing has failed to manage these numbers and the expectations of the leadership team effectively

 Customer Acquisition Cost applied